-Remember: Keep it simple.
-It is likely your plan will be seen by potential customers who may not necessarily have an intimate knowledge of your industry or sector, so you need to make sure that it is written in language that is very accessible to interested parties without specialist experience.
+Remember: Please keep it simple.
+Your plan will be seen by potential customers who may not necessarily have an intimate knowledge of your industry or sector, so you need to make sure that it is written in a language accessible to interested parties without specialist experience.

-Do not forget the presentation.
-Use tables, graphs, and charts to clearly signpost the information or messages about your business you want to get across to potential investors or team members rather than it being buried in paragraphs of text.
+Do not forget the presentation!
+Use tables, graphs, and charts to signpost the information or messages about your business you want to get across to potential investors or team members rather than it being buried in paragraphs of text.

 1. Start with your target audience & appropriate markets

-You may at some stage have to prove the existence of a client base for your product or service to be viable.
-Unless you are dealing with a revolutionary product no one has ever thought of before, this part will be simple.
+You may, at some stage, have to prove the existence of a potential customer base for your new product or service to be viable.
+This part will be simple unless you deal with a revolutionary product no one has ever thought of before.
 However, existing markets and clients pose another challenge — competition.
 So, the next step is to think about your product’s advantages.
-A rare product today is 100% unique; however, every offer should have something special — something that is better than any direct competition.
+A 100% unique product is rare; however, every offer should have something special — better than your direct competition.
 To get this information, you may need to brainstorm potential clients in person, invite comments on social media or even send a mailshot that includes an online survey.

 2. Find factual evidence for your claims

-You may be certain that people will love what you are offering.
-However, it is always nice to have solid, factual proof when dealing with banks and investors.
-Besides, every entrepreneur will feel more confident if they know that there is a gap in the market that their offer can fill, so include valid proof to back up your claims.
+You may be sure that your product will be a hit.
+It is always nice to have solid proof when dealing with banks and investors.
+Also, knowing that there is a market need for your product or service will boost your confidence, so include valid proof to back up your claims.

 3. Consider precise strategies tied to precise goals

-You would be surprised to know how many sole traders cannot tie their goals to their business strategies.
-To avoid making a similar mistake, start with understanding what your core objectives are.
+You might be surprised to know how many sole traders cannot tie their goals to their business strategies.
+To avoid making a similar mistake, start with understanding your core objectives.
 Say, you need to attract new clients, how will you do that, exactly?
 Social media campaigns?
 Specialist magazine advertising or selling your products on a shopping channel?
-Depending on your business goals and your ideal customers, business execution strategies and plans will differ; so, make sure they correspond.
+Depending on your business goals and your ideal customers, business execution strategies and plans will differ, so make sure they correlate..

 4. Evaluate risks & find escape routes

 Any business’s success depends on how realistically it can evaluate all associated risks.
-If you are creating a business plan for yourself, the more risks you evaluate, the more prepared you will be.
-When writing a plan for investors, a detailed overview of risks and possible solutions will also score many points.
-No experienced investors will be put off by this part of your plan.
-On the contrary, they will see you as a serious and credible entrepreneur who know what they are doing and will determine the viability of the opportunity.
+If you create a business plan for yourself, the more risks you evaluate, the more prepared you will be.
+A detailed overview of risks and possible solutions will also score many points when writing an investor plan.
+This part of your plan will not put off experienced investors.
+On the contrary, they will see you as a serious and credible entrepreneur who knows what they are doing and will determine the opportunity’s viability.

 Must-have components of a Business Plan

 How long should a business plan be?
 Depending on the nature of your business, the length of a plan will differ.
 A basic plan, for example, can be as short as five pages (sometimes, even less).
-More complex plans can reach 20 pages — but no more (nobody is likely to read the whole plan, they may just want the key ‘pull out’ information).
+More complex plans can reach 20 pages — but no more (nobody is likely to read the whole plan, they may want critical information they can pull out).

 The business plan executive summary

-This is a brief overview of your business — like an abstract in an academic paper.
+This is a brief overview of your business.
 Executive summary business plans briefly present your core idea, mission, and objectives.
 This part may also include information about your location, the number of employees, and basic operations.

 Product and/or services

-This part describes the product or service you are offering in greater detail.
-Make sure to add information about product lifespan, pricing, and do not forget to highlight benefits for the consumer.
-If you plan to produce goods, include information about your manufacturing process and available patents.
-If not only development but also research is involved, describe the R&D process as well.
+This section describes the product or service you are offering in greater detail.
+Add information about product lifespan pricing and highlight the benefits for the consumer.
+If you plan to produce goods, include your manufacturing process and available patents.
+If not, describe any Research & Development process involved as well.

-This is one of the most important sections in any commercial plan, so it can be pretty detailed.
-A marketing strategy contains the company’s value proposition, key brand messaging, data on target customer demographics.
-Depending on the company you own, you might want to leverage a variety of different marketing plans.
-This might include Social Media, Content marketing and Product launch marketing plans highlighting channels, strategies, tactics, and campaigns you intend to use to promote your new business or product.
+Marketing strategy is a critical section in any commercial plan, so you can make it very detailed.
+A marketing strategy contains the company’s value proposition, essential brand messaging, data on target customer demographics.
+In addition, you might want to leverage various marketing plans, including social media, content marketing, and product launch marketing plans, highlighting channels, strategies, tactics, and campaigns you intend to promote your new business or product.

 This part states your financial goals.
-Start ups should provide estimates of expected profits with time frames to achieve these financial milestones.
-Companies that have already been in business and are now looking for growth/ partnership/ investment opportunities should offer insights into your current financial situation.
+Start-ups should provide expected profits with time frames to achieve these financial milestones.
+In addition, companies that have already been in business and are now looking for growth/ partnership/ investment opportunities should offer insights into your current financial situation.

-Financial goals for a small business may involve achieving an attractive profit margin or reaching a specific tangible objective such as saving enough money to buy a specific piece of equipment.
+Small business financial goals may include achieving an attractive profit margin or reaching specific objectives such as saving enough money to buy a specific piece of equipment.